c6rg0/nix-config/README.md

 * `nixos/` files go in `/etc/nixos/`,
 * `home-manager/` and `modules/` originaly sit in `~/.config`,

-To make Systemd-boot go straight to nixos, edit `/boot/loader/loader.conf`, and edit the TIMEOUT to 0.
+- To make Systemd-boot go straight to nixos, edit `/boot/loader/loader.conf`, and edit the TIMEOUT to 0.
+- If you execute apply.sh (`./apply.sh`), it'll move all the files to their place, load the configs and install the packages.
+    - Please back up your previous config before running it, and don't execute random scripts from the internet (the script is less than 20 lines long, check it!).

 ## Credits: